On this page

 SVODs must count expenditure in the categories above on eligible programs (drama, children’s, documentary, arts and education) that are provided, or intended to be provided, on the service in Australia in the relevant year.

-Expenditure on ineligible programs must not be counted towards total program expenditure.
+Ineligible programs are not required to be included when an SVOD is calculating total program expenditure.
 This includes spending on programs like:

 SVODs should be ready to explain how they calculated their total program expenditure.